ssoloff/jedit-test-framework/README.md

 The jEdit test framework

-The purpose of this project is provide the jEdit test framework as a standalone library so it can be easily used by plugin developers.
+The purpose of this project is to provide the jEdit test framework as a standalone library so it can be easily used by plugin developers.

 ## Development Environment